 The basic principles for locking any bike are to choose the best lock for the situation and follow best locking practice (check out Hiplok Security Tips).
 However, when it comes to E-bikes, there are some key (pardon the pun) locking techniques and factors to bear in mind.
 Consider our Top Tips to lock your electric bike:

 The shape of E-bikes with their wider down tube means you will require a lock with a larger locking circumference than with standard bikes to comfortably go through wheel, frame and whatever you are locking to.
 Chain locks are ideal as they will offer this larger circumference without compromising on the security.
 Good examples include the Hiplok GOLD and the E-DX lock, which is specifically designed with E-bikes in mind.
-The noose ends on the E-DX’s maximum security chain mean the lock can be looped back on itself providing up to xx extra locking length while the GOLD rated U-Lock shackle secures the chain in place.
+The Hiplok GOLD is wearable and easy to take with you while the noose ends on the E-DX’s maximum security chain mean the lock can be looped back on itself providing up extra locking length.
 This has the added benefit of allowing you to safely secure your E-bike to a rack, even if there are a number of other bikes in its way.

 Securing batteries and accessories